 Have you bought a new camera recently or are you looking to learn photography basics, then you have come to the right place.
 I will be explaining all the photography basics, which will help you to shoot good images with your camera.

-It doesn’t matter whether you use a DSLR camera or a mirrorless camera or any other types of camera, the photography basics remain the same, and you can apply these learnings while taking photos.
+It doesn’t matter whether you use a DSLR or a mirrorless camera or any other types of camera, the photography basics remain the same, and you can apply these learnings while taking photos.

 PHOTOGRAPHY BASICS FOR BEGINNERS